Achedmi/Help-App/README.md

 # ❗❗❗

-- This app is just for learning purposes !! so if you wanna push the app or the idea feel free about it, don’t worry i won’t sue you 😂
+- This app is for **learning purposes**!
+If you’d like to expand or use this app/idea, feel free to do so.
-- if you saw any dump line (or lines) in the app, don’t worry about it’s just me being dump, feel free to let me know what i am being dump at, i’ll be more than welcome 😊, i’m just learning 🤷‍♂️
+- If you find any "dumb" code in the app, don’t worry, it’s just me being inexperienced.
+Feel free to point it out, and I’ll gladly appreciate the feedback 😊—I’m just learning 🤷‍♂️.